epthegeek/cactuscanyon/README.md

 Cactus Canyon Continued
 =======================

 A P-ROC Project.
-Written by a less-than-amateur.
+Written by an amateur.
 Seriously, this is the first OOP I've ever done, so my code is probably garbage.
 Try not to laugh.

 This is built on the shoulders of giants
 ========================================